 When I got to Canada the first thing I did was to buy a super 8 camera and go to Yonge Street where Sam the Record Man is and I did the same thing.
 That was my first super 8 film.
 I’ve used little bits of it in other films.

 The visual training I had here dealt with experimental works that I saw.
 There were many people working at A Space Gallery.
 A lot of independent young, artists, the last of the hippies.
 I started going to A Space events when it used to be close to Yonge Street.
 A Space was really exciting.
 There was an incredible connection with the most prolific and risk-taking artists of the time.
-Mostly they were from the US and Canada.
-I saw a lot of performance.
-I saw the Art Ensemble of Chicago.
 I think that William Burroughs came.
-I saw lots of experimental video made at the time and I began investigating that.

 Here the history is more formalist.
 There’s an investigation of the formal aspect of filmmaking.
 Very strong, very important.
 But we’re still doing it.
 There’s a very puristic approach.
 My approach is totally different.
 I identify with people who don’t have that tradition but know it.

 I use everything I’ve seen in my work.
 From scratching film, developing film, putting chemicals on film.
 In video using mistakes, errors.
 Every way to create a different way to do something.

 It all comes from seeing so many works and developing my own language.
 It’s been a process of learning and creating my own language which boils down to being an immigrant and trying to have my own voice.

 title: Plan Colombia